noamross/noamross.net/content/musings/2019-12-15-git-hosting-for-the-distraught-and-the-restless/index.md

 prevent spam (`ENABLE_CAPTCHA`), both under the `[service]` section, or `MAX_CREATION_LIMIT` to limit repositories per user, under `[repository]`.{{%/sn%}}

 When you change configurations in `app.ini`, you'll need to restart the Gitea server.
-Do this in you NFSN site console by hitting "Stop" on your Gitea daemon, than "Start" again.
+Do this in your NFSN site console by hitting "Stop" on your Gitea daemon, than "Start" again.

 Finally, so that users are always directed to the HTTPS site, go to "Config